composer/composer/doc/04-schema.md

 package root.
 Note that this also supports the PEAR-style non-namespaced convention.

 Please note namespace declarations should end in `\\` to make sure the autoloader responds extactly.
-For example `Foo` would match in `FooBar` so the traling backslashes solve the problem: `Foo\\` and `FooBar\\` are distinct.
+For example `Foo` would match in `FooBar` so the trailing backslashes solve the problem: `Foo\\` and `FooBar\\` are distinct.

 The PSR-0 references are all combined, during install/update, into a single key => value